andrew/ultimate-awesome/README.md

 - [awesome-aws-well-architected](https://github.com/mailtoharshit/awesome-aws-well-architected) - Curated List of all AWS Well-Architected Resources.
 - [awesome](https://github.com/mesg-foundation/awesome) - Awesome is a list of Services and Applications developed using MESG by the community.
 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
+- [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [Awesome-Robust-Machine-Learning](https://github.com/monk1337/Awesome-Robust-Machine-Learning) - A curated list of Robust Machine Learning papers/articles and recent advancements.
 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.
 - [awesome-cloud-architect](https://github.com/NaurisSadovskis/awesome-cloud-architect) - Selected resources for SRE/DevOps professionals covering various Computer Science areas: Software Engineering & Architecture, Operations, Distributed Systems etc. .